pinot-contrib/pinot-docs/basics/getting-started/frequent-questions/ingestion-faq.md

 ### Does Pinot support multi-column partitioning?

 Pinot supports multi-column partitioning for offline tables.
 Map multiple columns under [`tableIndexConfig.segmentPartitionConfig.columnPartitionMap`](/configuration-reference/table.md#segmentPartitionConfig).
-When multi-column partitioning is configured, the configuration partitions the segment on each column individually.
+Pinot assigns the input data to each partition according to the partition configuration individually for each column.

 The following example partitions the segment based on two columns, `memberID` and `caseNumber`.
+Note that each partition column is handled separately, so in this case the segment is partitioned on `memberID` (partition ID 1) and also partiitoned on `caseNumber` (partition ID 2).

 ```json
 "tableIndexConfig": {